KRMisha/Hivexplore/server/README.md

 source ../.venv/bin/activate
 ```

-To install new packages for the server, add them to `requirements.txt` and run the following command (with the venv activated):
+To install new packages for the server, add them to one of the files in the `requirements` directory and run the following command (with the venv activated):
 ```
-pip install -r requirements.txt
+pip install -r requirements/dev.txt
 ```

 ## Usage